mit212/lab5_2025/README.md

 #### 2.3.2 Coding

-Fill in `test_sensors/tof_test.cpp` with test code to read your time-of-flight sensor.
+Fill in `test_sensors/tof_test.cpp` with test code to read your time-of-flight sensor and print readings to the serial monitor.
 Similar to the button, you will have to import the ToF library and refer to the demo code.

 If you are using the VL6180X, refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#install-adafruit-vl6180x-2980766) as an example.
 The name of the library is `Adafruit_VL6180X`, and the demo code is called `vl6180x`.